-Origins of PTSD
+The Origins of PTSD

 The diagnosis of PTSD has been used since 1980 to classify difficult symptoms presenting in an individual long term after a traumatic experience.
 PTSD is most well-known for causing extreme symptoms in those returning home from military service.
-While PTSD has become very common in today’s times, it is a relatively recent diagnostic term.1
+While the diagnosis has become very common in today’s times, it is a relatively recent diagnostic term.1

 PTSD and the DSM From 1952 to 2019 (Present)

-1952 – The DSM-I, developed by the American Psychiatric Association, was a tool assisting in the diagnosis of mental health disorders.
+The DSM-I, developed by the American Psychiatric Association, was a tool assisting in the diagnosis of mental health disorders.
 PTSD was not listed in this early version.
 In the DSM-I, the term gross stress reaction was used for people who displayed symptoms after a traumatic event.
 Common traumatic events in these early days of the DSM included being a victim of a disaster or participating in a war.
-The gross stress reaction diagnosis, however, did not account for long term symptoms of six months of more.
+The gross stress reaction diagnosis, however, did not account for long term symptoms of six months or more.
 The diagnosis was then removed from the following DSM version.

-1968 – With the rollout of the DSM-II, a new term was created called adjustment reaction to adult life.
+With the rollout of the DSM-II, a new term was created called adjustment reaction to adult life.
 This explained PTSD-like reactions from trauma caused by three types of events:

 - Fear due to combat in the military,